 📜: Molecular, Cellular, and Developmental Biology

-Emma is a junior from Champaign, Illinois.
+Emma is a senior from Champaign, Illinois.
 On campus, she’s involved in public health initiatives and research, and in her spare time, you’ll find her turning over obscure corners of Yale’s Jewish music scene (ask her about nigun circle!), taking long walks around New Haven, studying in the Divinity School, and playing Bananagrams with her suitemates.
 She’s so excited to support her PLees through all the highs and lows of starting college, especially when it comes to settling into and living in religious communities that might look different from home.

 Gian Lombeyda (he/him/his)